python-sdbus/python-sdbus/docs/asyncio_api.rst

         Get the objects this object manager in managing.

+        :py:func:`sdbus.utils.parse_get_managed_objects` can be used
+        to make returned data easier to work with.

         :return:
             Triple nested dictionary that contains all the objects paths with their properties values.